mariav7/ft_transcendence_42project/README.md

 ```

 > [!WARNING]
-> You must create a .env file at the root of the project
+> You must create an .env file at the root of the project

 **Example of an .env file:**
 ```